 Go cross-country skiing on the groomed trails at the Olympic Sports Complex at Mt.
 Van Hoevenberg.
 Cost:$10-$18 for a half-day; free for kids 6 and under.
 Lessons are also available.

 Located right on Lake Placid's Main Street, the Olympic Center was the site of some of the most memorable 1980 Winter Olympic moments, including the "Miracle on Ice" hockey game and Eric Heiden's five gold medal wins.
-Cost: $10 per person; discount with Olympic Sites Passport.
+You can have a guided tour of the complex/ Cost: $10 per person; discount with Olympic Sites Passport.

 Lake Placid Olympic Museum

 Located right on Main Street in Lake Placid, the Olympic Museum highlights the rich history of the 1932 and 1980 Winter Olympics.
 Admission: $5 - $7 per person; free for kids 6 and under.